-The primary focus of the Board's work in 2024 was on building confidence in the growth outlooks to 2031.
+The primary focus of the Board's work in 2024 was on building confidence in growth to 2031.
 In 2025, the Board will spend significantly more time on the period beyond 2031 and the advanced technologies that will shape the industry.

 The Board remains extremely focused on disciplined allocation of capital.
 The Board reviewed all of the strategies and priorities prior to updates provided to the market.
-Our first priority for capital remains to invest in growth in R&D. The revised 2031 Outlook and guidance for 2025, the launch of a share buyback programme and the increased dividend expectations provided with the 2024 annual results were reviewed extensively in the second half of the year, along with GSK's longer-term strategic plan.
+Our first priority for capital remains to invest in growth in R&D. The growth strategy, the launch of a share buyback programme and the increased dividend expectations provided with the 2024 annual results were reviewed extensively in the second half of the year, along with GSK's longer-term strategic plan.
 This followed the Board, the Audit & Risk Committee and management's significant work in reducing the unnecessary exposures for the company and shareholders in respect of the Zantac litigation.
 The retirement of the Zantac risk, through the settlement of the vast majority of the cases in the US, was an important step.